JWST Spectroscopic Insights Into the Diversity of Galaxies in the First 500 Myr: Short-Lived Snapshots Along a Common

 In Figure~\ref{fig:beta} we found a small number of sources displaying especially red UV continuum slopes, the likes of which are unlikely to be a result of strong nebular continuum and instead require either significant dust obscuration which contrasts with the bulk of the population, or AGN contributions.
-Indeed two $z\sim10$ sources in our sample, GHZ9 and UNCOVER-26185 (or ``UHZ1''), have already been reported to showcase both star formation and AGN activity based on the detection of a number of high-ionisation UV lines and a potential X-ray detection \citep{kovacs24,napolitano25b,goulding23,bogdan24}.
-No Balmer lines or high ionisation UV lines except for \ciii] (EW(\ciii])$\sim13.1\pm6.5$ \AA) are detected in the composite spectrum of those red sources, however, and thus further data are required to discern their nature.
+Indeed two $z\sim10$ sources in our sample, GHZ9 and UNCOVER-26185 (or ``UHZ1''), have already been reported to showcase both star formation and AGN activity based on the detection of a number of high-ionisation UV lines and a potential X-ray detection \citep{kovacs24,napolitano25b,goulding23,bogdan24}, although these and similar claims are contested based on rest-optical measurements from MIRI spectroscopy and imaging \citep{alvarez_miri,alvarez_miri2,zou26}.
+No Balmer lines or high ionisation UV lines except for \ciii] (EW$_{0}$(\ciii])$\sim13.1\pm6.5$ \AA) are detected in the composite spectrum of those red sources, however, and thus further data are required to discern their nature.

-As such, while we cannot rule out minor AGN contributions to the spectra of our \ciii]-detected sources, the majority of these remain consistent with photoionisation by star formation.
-The same can be said for the other half of the sample without \ciii] detections, whose \ciii] EW upper limits are unable to reach the high values characteristic of AGN activity.
-Given the scatter of \ciii] EWs reported in Section~\ref{fig:ciii} is consistent with variations in recent star formation history, we deem an AGN interpretation as the driver for high EWs as a potential secondary explanation given the lack of standout evidence for such contributions.
+As such, while we cannot rule out minor AGN contributions to the spectra of individual \ciii]-detected sources (see e.g., \citealt{arevalogonzalez25}), the vast majority of these remain consistent with photoionisation by star formation.
+A similar conclusion can be drawn for the other half of the sample without \ciii] detections, whose \ciii] EW upper limits are unable to reach the high values more characteristic of AGN activity.
+Since the scatter in \ciii] EWs reported in Section~\ref{fig:ciii} is consistent with variations in recent star formation history, we deem an AGN interpretation as the primary driver for high EWs as only a potential secondary explanation given the lack of standout evidence for such contributions.